Wuhan Nationalist government: Formation of the Wuhan government

 Meanwhile, the Wuhan government began to face severe administrative problems.
 While the grassroots movements had originally been among its most important supporters, their actions sowed social instability and economic chaos in the areas under its control.
 They drove out foreigners, including several economically important firms, and suppressed middle and small merchants.
 Although the Wuhan government was reluctant to alienate the communist-leaning workers, they could hardly tolerate the ongoing social trend, as they were beginning to create severe financial downturn.
 By May 1927, the Wuhan government had an expenditure of 10 million Chinese dollars in contrast to a revenue of just 1.8 million dollars.
 Inflation and mass layoffs further worsened the economic situation.
 Furthermore, the countryside began to descend into chaos, as peasant rebels took control of large swaths of land.
 The communists generally claimed that the rural insurgents were under their control, but in reality these insurgents were often independent groups or simply found themselves allied with the leftists.
 Regardless of the political position of the peasants, the Wuhan government tried to sway them to their side through a reform program, although the planned agrarian reform never really took off.
 Instead, the rural insurgents started to govern themselves, which in response alienated much of the NRA officials as the Kuomintang military leadership were generally opposed to peasant self-rule.

+In addition to peasants' organizations, United Front campaigners also helped found a number of women's associations.
+In Henan and Hubei dozens of women's associations were established as branches of county peasant associations.
+At a conference in Wuhan on International Women's Day, 1927, female revolutionaries laid out the goals of the women's movement.
+They demanded an end to foot-binding, increased female literacy, job opportunities for women, and an end to the patriarchal family structure.
+This last demand included women's right to get married and divorced as she chose, as well as bans on polygamy, concubinage, and child marriages.
+Most of these demands were granted by the Wuhan Nationalist government.
+Conference attendees from the countryside brought the message home, leading to some changes in the treatment of women there as well as in the cities.